joshbruce/fourth-earth-raw/public/additions/content.md

 1. Minimize the number of consecutive rolls unless it escalates the positive or negative outcome (sometimes referred to as “exploding dice”).
 2. Separate success or failure entirely from criticality; criticality doesn’t change the result, only severity and impact.
-3. Players should know (and possibly agree) ahead of time what types of actions can include the criticality addition.
+3. Players should know (and possibly agree) ahead of time what types of actions can include the criticality addition: no criticality on negotiations, for example.
 4. Players should know (and possibly agree) ahead of time whether criticality is always possible or can be opted into prior to rolling success or failure.

 Consider: